quickgrid/pytorch-diffusion/README.md

 # Pytorch Diffusion

-**This code is up to date version of, https://github.com/quickgrid/paper-implementations/tree/main/pytorch/denoising-diffusion.**

 Implementation of diffusion models in pytorch for custom training.
 This code is mainly based on [this repo](https://github.com/dome272/Diffusion-Models-pytorch).

 Only slow sampling is implemented so far with both train and denoising sampling timesteps equal to `T`.
 It may require atleast an hour or two to generate something recognizable based on dataset.
 Only `64 x 64` resolution is tested.